Stranded cruise passengers in Africa race to rejoin their ship - KESQ

 The Campbells said one additional passenger, who had been on a different tour, had a medical emergency and was hospitalized on São Tomé, leaving her stranded as well.
 The Campbells said they were able to get in touch with that passenger’s daughter back in California to help coordinate her return to North America.

 The couple boarded the ship on March 20.
-The website CruiseMapper.com shows that the cruise ship Norwegian Dawn is en route on Monday to Dakar, Senegal.
+The website CruiseMapper.com shows that the cruise ship Norwegian Dawn had arrived early Tuesday at port in Dakar, Senegal.

 CNN’s Sarah Dewberry contributed to this report.